Barleycorn (aka Barley Corn) Feature (1971-1995)

 Few bands get the attention and notoriety that came to the

-Barleycorn with the release of their first single in December, 1971.
+Barley Corn (aka The Barleycorn) with the release of their first single in December, 1971.

 Released a month before "Bloody Sunday" (January 30, 1972) the song

 highlighted the growing tensions in the North which would soon

 The first mention we can find of Barleycorn was in the January 15,

 1972 issue of Spotlight magazine.
 In reporting the story behind the